 In keeping with the mission of the College and in order to equip students to effectively engage the diverse local and global community, Providence sponsors Avodah Experiences.
-Avodah, a Hebrew term which has a dual meaning of work/service or worship/service, encapsulates this program well.
+Avodah, a Hebrew term, which has a dual meaning of work/service or worship/service, encapsulates this program well.
 This term is rooted in the biblical framework that all of life should be lived as a spiritual act of worship for God's glory in light of His delivering us from our bondage to sin (Deut.
 10; Romans 12:1,2).
 This Reformed, biblical perspective on work and worship acknowledges Christ's Lordship over all creation (1 Cor.
 10:31; Col. 1:15-20); therefore, the College offers a broad spectrum of experiences.
 All of creation is meant to be understood, explored, and subdued (Gen. 1:28), but we are also called to work and serve as salt and light in this world (Matthew 5:13-16; John 21:15-17).

-Avodah Experiences emphasize a holistic view of education giving practical application of theoretical teaching in the classroom through day trips and extended cross cultural immersion experiences.
+Avodah Experiences emphasize a holistic view of education, giving practical application of theoretical teaching in the classroom through day trips and extended cross cultural immersion experiences.
 The purpose of the program is to learn about culture and kingdom service by exploring the broader culture -- including the people, worldviews, artifacts, traditions, languages, etc. that make up that culture.

 Practically, this program is implemented in two phases: Avodah Excursions and Avodah Immersions.
-Avodah Excursions are day trip excursions into the Southern California culture.
+Avodah Excursions are day trips designed to understand Southern California culture.
 They are foundational learning experiences for this unique program and provide students with a taste of the diverse community in which we are placed.
-Avodah Immersions build upon that foundation by granting junior and senior student's opportunity to participate in extended cross-cultural immersion experiences (1-3 weeks).
-These trips occur primarily during summer term, but may also take place during the academic year.
+Avodah Immersions build upon that foundation by granting junior and senior students opportunities to participate in extended cross-cultural immersion experiences (1-3 weeks).
+These trips occur primarily during May term.

 All traditional students are required to complete three Avodah Experiences credits as a part of their Core requirements.
-Each Avodah Excursion is worth 1⁄4 academic credit; each Avodah Immersion is worth one academic credit.
+Each Avodah Excursion is worth 1⁄2 academic credit; each Avodah Immersion is worth one academic credit.
 Students must participate in at least two Avodah Excursion per year during their time at Providence (eight total); traditional students may participate in as many as two excursions per semester at no extra cost to them (16 total).
-Transfer students complete the requirement at a pro-rated level depending on the number of credits they transfer into Providence (contact the director of student life for more information).
-The Avodah Immersion may satisfy the college crosscultural experience graduation requirement.
+Transfer students complete the requirement at a pro-rated level depending on the number of credits they transfer into Providence (contact the Director of Experiential Learning for more information).
+The Avodah Immersion may satisfy the college cross-cultural experience graduation requirement.
 Avodah Excursions and Immersions will be graded on a pass/fail basis.
 Any combination of Avodah Excursions and Immersions can be used to meet the Core requirement of three Avodah Experiences credits.